|Yacon information and growing instructions|

 Kalaloch is the second new yacon variety from our yacon breeding project.
 It was an open pollinated seedling of the variety Cajamarca.
 I’m guessing that the cross was probably Cajamarca x Bekya based on the traits that it shares with both varieties, but we’ll probably never know for certain.

 There is a lot to like in this variety, but I selected it for release based on the fact that it is an early flowerer and carries the genetics of Cajamarca, which is a difficult variety to work with.
 It is about a month earlier to flower and form tubers than the next earliest variety, Bekya.
-The roots are large, white/tan, and sweet, similar to Cajamarca.
+The roots are medium sized, white/tan, and sweet, smaller but otherwise similar to Cajamarca.
 It sets seed with a compatible pollinator.
-I think it will be a good variety for climates with shorter growing seasons.
 It is medium to tall with green stems.
-It isn’t a particularly high yielding variety.
+It isn’t a particularly high yielding variety, but I think it will be a good variety for climates with shorter growing seasons.
+It will probably do better in containers than larger varieties.
+The smaller root balls are also a lot easier to harvest than those of heavy yielding varieties and smaller roots are a more practical size for fresh eating than two-pound monsters.

 What you will receive: